isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    The statistics related to pool ID 0 refer to all the statistics of all the pools that have unconfigured ``pool-id``.
    The pool ID does not need to be unique within the subnet or across subnets.
-   The statistics regarding a specific pool ID within a subnet will be merged with the other statistics of all other pools with the same pool ID in the respective subnet.
+   The statistics regarding a specific pool ID within a subnet will be combined with the other statistics of all other pools with the same pool ID in the respective subnet.

 .. note::